clearya1/molecular-dynamics/README.md

 # Parallel Molecular Dynamics

 One of the most frequent applications for high performance computing is the area of molecular dynamics, a study of movement and interaction of molecules by solving the classical equations of motion for a set of molecules.
 The interactions of a collection of atoms can be modelled by using force functions derived from potential energy functions e.g. the Lennard-Jones potential.
 This project considers molecular dynamics on a 2D torus, using a velocity Verlet numerical integration scheme.
-There is a serial (`md_serial.cc`) implementation and two parallel (`pmd_cell_1.cc` and `pmd_cell_2.cc`) implementations, and for further details, see **Name of Report**.
+There is a serial (`md_serial.cc`) implementation and two parallel (`pmd_cell_1.cc` and `pmd_cell_2.cc`) implementations, and for further details, see Report.pdf.

 ## Getting Started